USOPC Brand Guidelines

 Logo usage not permitted

-The USOPC has granted us permission to only use MN mark in association with the aforementioned UF Health marks.
-They may not be used with an established affiliate’s logo where the UF Health logo appears in association with another organization, such as Halifax Health or CareSpot as two examples.
-It also is not allowed to be used when promoting an affiliated service that is not directly owned and/or managed by UF Health but is branded as UF Health.
+The USOPC has granted us permission to only use the Medical Network mark in association with UF Health marks, as outlined above.
+They may not be used with an established affiliate’s logo when the UF Health logo appears in association with another organization, such as Halifax Health or CareSpot.
+It is also not allowed to be used when promoting an affiliated service that is not directly owned and/or managed by UF Health but is branded as UF Health.

-• The USOPC MN mark may not be used with a service line logo, location logo or with ads specific to a service or a location, with approval of the USOPC
+• With few exceptions, the USOPC Medical Network mark may not be used with a service line logo, location logo or with ads specific to a service or a location

-• The USOPC MN mark shall not be used in any domain names registered or used by UF Health
+• The USOPC Medical Network mark shall not be used in any domain names registered or used by UF Health

-• UF Health shall avoid using a USOPC MN mark in connection with any other third-party organization
+• UF Health shall avoid using a USOPC Medical Network mark in connection with any other third-party organization

 • The medical network marks cannot be used for commercial purposes, i.e., any solicitation of money, including donations